 Tulip Bulbs: While home gardeners think of tulip bulbs as perennials, commercial flower growers treat these bulbs as annuals and replant each year.
 Certified Naturally Grown thus treats tulip bulbs the same way as seeds: when not available in CNG or Certified Organic form, CNG allows an exception for a farmer to use conventionally grown bulbs.
 This exception also applies to other cut flowers grown as annuals that are planted as bulbs, corms, tubers, and rhizomes.
 Examples include: ranunculus, anemone, gladiolus, dahlias, freesia, and others.

 However, this stipulation is subject to change based on input from our community about untreated options.
 Dahlias in particular are sometimes available naturally grown from local farms.
 Please be in touch with any feedback you have about this exception.
-If you know of quality CNG or Certified Organic tulip bulb sources, let us know!
-We are compiling a resource list as the CNG flower marketplace expands.

 Seeds, Transplants, and Perennial Stock:

 - Generally, CNG producers must use seeds that are organically grown, whether CNG, Certified Organic, or uncertified whenever they are available.
 But, if a producer is unable to find the variety they need in organically grown form after checking with at least three suppliers, CNG allows an exception for a farmer to use conventionally grown seed, just as long as it is not chemically treated or genetically engineered.
 Pelleted seeds must not contain synthetic fungicides or germinating agents.